stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 +++++++++++++++++++++++++++++++++++

 In the following, 'operator' refers to both LMA and CMA operator types.
-Kernels with ``operates_on = DOMAIN`` are currently only permitted to accept scalar and field or field-vector arguments.

 1) A Kernel must have at least one argument that is a field, field vector, or operator.
 This rule reflects the fact that a Kernel operates on some subset of the whole domain (e.g. a cell-column) and is therefore designed to be called from within a loop that iterates over those subsets of the domain.
+Kernels with ``operates_on = DOMAIN`` cannot have operator arguments.

 2) The continuity of the iteration space of the Kernel is determined from the function space of the modified argument (see Section